 We’re also part of a coalition of businesses and environmental organizations in Pennsylvania working to bring this policy to the Keystone State.
 We believe it’s good for citizens, the environment and the economy.

 1 Applies where generators over 25MW are required to possess credits.

 * The Acadia Center: “The Regional Greenhouse Gas Initiative 10 Years in Review.”
 2019.

-After two years of debate and effort, Illinois has the opportunity to pass significant clean energy legislation.
+After three years of debate and effort, Illinois has the opportunity to pass significant clean energy legislation.
 Two bills – Path to 100 and the Clean Energy Jobs Act – have put forward strong ideas for climate policy.
 Together with the governor’s principles, these ideas will form the basis of a comprehensive bill that will help transition Illinois to a clean energy economy.